You may have noticed that many of my recipes use Monkfruit with erythritol as a replacement for sugar.

 What is Monkfruit sweetener?

-It's naturally derived from monk fruit, a small round fruit native to Southeast Asia.
+It's a granulated sweetener, naturally derived from monk fruit, a small round fruit native to Southeast Asia.
 Since it is much sweeter than sugar, it's mixed with erythritol, a sugar alcohol used as a low-calorie sweetener.
 It does not raise blood sugar levels as sugar tends to do.

-While it works for many of us and allows us to have our favourite sweet foods like cookies, cakes, and other desserts, note that I am not a health professional and I don't offer health advice.
+While it works for many of us who are avoiding sugar, and it allows us to have our favourite sweet foods like cookies, cakes, and other desserts, note that I am not a health professional and I don't offer health advice.